 - 1/4 teaspoon table salt

-- 2 teaspoons ground caraway (enough for subtle caraway flavor)
+- 2 teaspoons ground caraway or 2 teaspoons whole caraway seeds

-- 1-1/2 cups dried fruit (currants, cranberries, apricots, golden raisins), larger pieces cut small
+- 1-1/2 cups dried fruit (currants, cherries, cranberries, apricots, golden raisins, dates), larger pieces cut small

 - 6 tablespoons butter